 Location: 240 West 10th Street, Manhattan

-As we’ve said before: “Walking into the quaint jewelry shop feels just like being transported to a different age.
+As we’ve written before about Pippin Vintage: “Walking into the quaint jewelry shop feels just like being transported to a different age.
 From classic and timeless diamonds in the Roaring Twenties, to bright and colorful stones in the Swinging Sixties, Pippin Vintage Jewelry is sure to satisfy your curiosity for every decade.”

 In addition, in the back of the store, through a long mirrored corridor, you can find Pippin home.
 There, you’ll find countless vintage furniture and décor items, to vintage clothing.